surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 Also, I will show you how memory usage has been really worked hard about objects, and how objects are nice about memory, compared to equivalent arrays (when possible).

-We will focus on PHP5, starting with PHP 5.4, for this article.
+We will focus on PHP 5, starting with PHP 5.4, for this article.
 The statements will be true for 5.5 and 5.6, which have changed nearly nothing in object model internals.
 This is not the case of PHP 5.3, which has a less resulted object model, nice improvements (both in term of user features, and general performances) were added back in PHP 5.4.

-About PHP7, which is still under heavy development nowadays, the object model has not been reworked deeply, only tidy up things on surface.
+About PHP 7, the object model has not been reworked deeply, only tidy up things on surface.
 Why ?
 Because we don't need to : it works.
-Userland features were added, but here we don't care about those : only the internal design (the truth) scores :-)
+Of course, userland features were added but here we don't care about those : only the internal design (the truth) scores :-)

 ## Starter example